khval/AmosKittens/commands.md

 **Sprites**

-	Just like AmosPro sprites, but unlike AMOS Pro that uses hardware sprites and where there are color restrictions, this sprites are 256 colors, and you do not need to worry about sprites not being displayed.
+	Just like AmosPro sprites, but unlike AMOS Pro that uses hardware sprites and where there are color restrictions, this sprites are 256 colors, and so you do not need to worry about sprites not being displayed.

 **Load Iff**